Pinnacle Peak Trail: A Challenging Picturesque Hike in Scottsdale

 There are numerous uphill and downhill sections throughout the 3.5 mile journey.
 You will definitely get your workout in for the day and more.
 The path is wide and smooth so you never really feel like you are slipping (I still recommend a hiking stick and good hiking shoes for extra traction).
 Many of the uphill sections consist of stairs, which makes climbing much easier.
 If you choose to complete the entire hike, be prepared for an amazing lower body workout!

-Every turn is another gorgeous landscape of the surrounding mountains, green golf courses, and the extravagant mansions in Scottsdale.
-It is very quiet with no traffic noise: just simple pure nature.
-It’s nice to be able tonescape from the suburban congestion (even if just for a few hours) to enjoy a quiet stroll and great workout outside of the gym.
-It’s crazy to think that this gorgeous natural area is close to such a bustling metro area, yet feels like as if it is so far away!
+Every turn is another gorgeous overlook of the surrounding mountains, green golf courses, and the extravagant mansions in Scottsdale.
+The vibe is quiet with no traffic noise: just simple pure nature.
+It’s nice to be able to escape from the suburban congestion (even if just for a few hours) to enjoy a quiet stroll and great workout outside of the gym.
+It’s crazy to think that this gorgeous natural area is so close to such a bustling metro area, yet feels like as if it is so far away!

 Give yourself more time than you think you need on this trail due to the time consuming uphill and downhill sections.
 Taking breaks, snapping photos, and simply enjoying the beauty around you will quickly add in to your total time.